LightDestory/ExamGen/examgen-client/README.md

 After the Build process you can use any web server you want to create a virtual host that points to the `dist/examgen-client/` directory

+## :gear: Serving with the back-end

+If you want to serve the front-end with the same web server of the back-end, please follow the instructiones inside the back-end's README!